 Watermelon juice with rose syrup is a refreshing chilled drink in summer.
-Natural watermelon juice, when infused with rose syrup, gives a Thanda-Thanda cool beverage.
-If you ask me which drink is best for summer – my vote goes to the watermelon juice.
+When infused with rose syrup, natural watermelon juice gives a Thanda-Thanda cool beverage.
+So if you ask me which drink is best for summer – my vote goes to the watermelon juice.

-Undoubtedly, mango is the king of fruits, but then watermelon is the king of watery fruits.
-I mean, those fruits having Watermelon are rich in water content and offer a long list of healthy benefits.
+Undoubtedly, mango is the king of fruits, but Watermelon is the king of watery fruits.
+Those fruits having Watermelon are rich in water content and offer a long list of healthy benefits.

 Therefore, before sharing the easiest summer drink recipe, let’s discuss the obvious stuff.